How to Create an Email Footer: Design Best Practices and Examples

 An email menu can be of two types: the menu of the website and the menu of the email itself (built with anchor links).
 The last option is less often and is used in long emails to let users avoid long scrolling and jump straight to the necessary section.

-Most designers prefer to include menus in the header.
+Most designers prefer to include menus at the top.
 Others like to add them to the footer, like on the email footer example below.
 Some do both but with different categories.

-I think putting a menu to the footer isn’t a bad idea.
-After the user scrolls down the copy and decides your offer is interesting and they want to visit your site, a bottom menu allows do it without scrolling all the way up to the header.
+I think putting a menu on the footer isn’t a bad idea.
+After the user scrolls down the copy and decides your offer is interesting and they want to visit your site, a bottom menu allows do it without scrolling all the way up.

 Add Your Logo

-A corporate logo is added to the footer for the same reason it’s added to any other section that is to build brand recognition.
-When after reading a hopefully useful and interesting copy the user sees your logo they establish (often subconsciously) a connection between good content and your company.
+A corporate logo is added to the footer for the same reason it’s added to any other section which is to build brand recognition.
+When users see your logo after reading quality content, they often subconsciously establish a connection between the good content and your company.

 Personally I would recommend adding it when you have a simple text-based footer without extra graphic elements, symbols, or emoji.
-Your logo should be the main visual focus, like in this email footer example.
+Your logo should be the main visual focus, as in this example of an email footer.

 Include Your Achievements

 A mention of your awards and other achievements serves as social proof that your company is trusted and preferred by other users.
-Some brands, especially B2B, like to include partners and collaborators to show they have wide networking and a reputation of the professional service.
+Some brands, especially B2B, like to include partners and collaborators to show they have wide networking and a reputation for professional service.

 Add Download Buttons for Apps